YazZHh/CanalBot/README.md

 # CanalBot
-A small Python script ~~not well written~~ made to automate the addition of airing anime on my server, using Tsundere-Raws RSS page on Nyaa.
+A small Python script ~~badly written~~ made to automate the addition of airing anime on my server, using Tsundere-Raws'RSS page on Nyaa.
 Originally made to work on a **linux** server, with [JellyFin](https://github.com/jellyfin/jellyfin), Plex or other Streaming service.

 ## Requirements :